ugo16okafor/ugo16okafor/README.md

 </div>
 <br>

-I am a software engineer with 5 years of experience building reliable embedded systems.
+I am a systems engineer with 5 years of experience building reliable embedded systems.
 My passion lies in squeezing performance out of microcontrollers and bridging the gap between hardware and software using Linux and modern embedded tools.

 ### 💼 What I Do
 * **Firmware Development:** Specialized in C/C++ for embedded targets including **STM32** and **ESP32**.